 The unique scleral lenses used in my practice along with the high tech equipment used to aid in the design of these lenses represents a major advancement in the field of specialty lens care.
 My practice deals with the most atypical corneas.
 Many of the eyes and corneas that I work with have been compromised and damaged from trauma, disease and surgery.

 Specialty contact and scleral lens design and fitting is one of the most challenging and time consuming activities facing most eye care practitioners who do not fit such lenses on a regular basis.
 It requires innovation, imagination, extraordinary care and an eye for detail.
 For this reason, the overwhelming majority of eye care professionals are unable to provide these lenses and services.
-I do provide these services and lens technologies and have done so for over 30 years.

 I have been fortunate enough to have treated patients from all over the world who have sought care for a number of ocular conditions such as keratoconus, post-surgical complications and severe dry to name just a few.
 My most shocking finding is how difficult it is for so many patients to find doctors specializing in treating patients with complicated ocular and corneal conditions.